-What is the difference between the Vatican Scavi and the Papal Tombs?
+What is the difference between the Vatican Scavi and the Vatican Grottoes?

 The Vatican Grottoes is the vast underground graveyard below St. Peter’s Basilica, which you’ll be able to see at the end of the Scavi tour.
 In the Vatican Grottoes, there are the tombs and sarcophagi of many popes, as well as secular monarchs such as the tomb of Queen Charlotte of Cyprus, the tomb of the Stuarts, and the tomb of Queen Christina of Sweden.

-There’s also some incredible archaeological sights, such as remaining columns from the original 4th-century basilica.
-The entrance is in the Pier of St. Andrew near the high altar of St. Peter’s Basilica, and it’s free to enter – however, there may well be a queue.
+There are also some incredible archaeological sights, such as remaining columns from the original 4th-century basilica.
+The entrance is in the Pier of St. Andrew near the high altar of St. Peter’s Basilica, and it’s free to enter – however, there may well be a line.
 These grottoes form part of our Detailed Itinerary Vatican Tour.